-French authority has fined 150K Euro for the violation of privacy as Facebook was found in collecting user data that is later used for advertising purpose.
-Facebook collected data from browsing activities of internet users from third party websites without users’ knowledge.
-However, Facebook disagreed with the CNIL and told that they are open to work on these issues with CNIL (authority collect fine).
-CNIL has also given deadline to stop tracking non-users’ web activity.
+French authority has fined 150K Euro for the violation of privacy as Facebook was found in collecting user data that is later used for advertising purposes.
+Facebook collected data from browsing activities of internet users from third-party websites without users’ knowledge.
+However, Facebook disagreed with the CNIL and told that they are open to working on these issues with CNIL (authority collect fine).
+CNIL has also given a deadline to stop tracking non-users’ web activity.

 WordPress Joined Hands With HackerOne For Bug Bounty Program

 WordPress has started Bug Bounty program by joining HackerOne platform – where security researchers took part and submit reported vulnerabilities.
 Now, WordPress will have more time to find security holes in its system.
-With joining hands with HackerOne, WordPress also brought bug bounties that will reward researchers for revealing issues.
-This bug bounties and program will cover projects like WordPress, BuddyPress, bbPress, GlotPress and WP-CLI.
-SQL injections, Remote Code Executions, and Cross Site Scripting will also be covered in this program.
+By joining hands with HackerOne, WordPress also brought bug bounties that will reward researchers for revealing issues.
+These bug bounties and the program will cover projects like WordPress, BuddyPress, bbPress, GlotPress, and WP-CLI.
+SQL injections, Remote Code Executions, and Cross-Site Scripting will also be covered in this program.

 DocuSign Faced Data Breach

 DocuSign – a company holding eSignature business faced data breach that revealed customers’ email addresses and these emails were also used in phishing campaign.
-Last week, the company seen increase in activity of phishing emails sent to customers.
-The emails tricked users into opening email attachment and it downloads malicious software.
-Only email address were accessed so the rest details like physical addresses, passwords, social security numbers and credit card data remained safe.
+Last week, the company saw an increase in the activity of phishing emails sent to customers.
+The emails tricked users into an opening email attachment and it downloads malicious software.
+Only email addresses were accessed so the rest details like physical addresses, passwords, social security numbers and credit card data remained safe.

 WhatsApp Added Encryption To iCloud For iPhone Users